runehol/AwesomeTTS/README.md

         $ tools/install.sh [addons directory]  (e.g. ~/Anki/addons)

 - **Using Symlinks for Development:**
-  Build and symlink the files into your Anki `addons` directory using the `symlink.sh` helper, removing any other installation of AwesomeTTS.
+  Symlink the files into your Anki `addons` directory using the `symlink.sh` helper, removing any other installation of AwesomeTTS.
 If you have an existing configuration file, it will be saved, but your cache will be cleared _unless_ your new symlink happens to have a cache directory.

         $ git clone https://github.com/AwesomeTTS/AwesomeTTS.git
         $ cd AwesomeTTS